Kailen Sheridan: International career

-Sheridan has represented Canada on the senior national team as well as numerous youth national teams including the U-17, U-20 and U-23 teams.
+Sheridan has represented Canada on the senior national team as well as numerous youth national teams including the U-17, U-20, and U-23 teams.
 She made her debut for the senior national team in March 2016 at the 2016 Algarve Cup.
 Sheridan was an alternate at the 2016 Summer Olympics in Rio de Janeiro.
 She was later called up for the 2017 Algarve Cup.

-With Stephanie Labbé Canada's starting goalkeeper, Sheridan was used sparingly in her early years with the team, starting three games in 2017, two in 2018, one in 2019, and two in 2020.
-She was added to the roster for the 2018 CONCACAF Women's Championship after an injury to backup goalkeeper Erin McLeod.
-The following year, she was part of the Canadian roster for the 2019 FIFA Women's World Cup.
+With Stephanie Labbé as Canada's starting goalkeeper, Sheridan was used sparingly in her early years with the team, starting three games in 2017, two in 2018, one in 2019, and two in 2020.
+She was added to the roster for the 2018 CONCACAF W Championship after an injury to backup goalkeeper Erin McLeod.
+The following year, she was part of the Canadian roster for the 2019 FIFA World Cup.

 Given the start against the United States at the 2021 SheBelieves Cup, Sheridan exited the game after tearing a quad muscle in the seventh minute.
 She underwent surgery, and was able to return to the roster in time to be named to the Canadian Olympic team for the 2020 Summer Olympics in Tokyo.
 She first appeared in relief of Labbé after the latter was injured midway through the team's opening match, a 1–1 draw with hosts Japan.
 She then played the full group stage match against Chile, a 2–1 victory.
-Labbé returned for the final group match against Great Britain, and would remain in goal for the remainder of the tournament that saw Canada win Olympic gold.
+Labbé returned for the final group match against Great Britain and would remain in goal for the remainder of the tournament that saw Canada win Olympic gold.